msarrias/exonize/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=msarrias_exonize&metric=alert_status)](https://sonarcloud.io/dashboard?id=msarrias_exonize)

 ## Welcome!
-`exonize` is an open-source command-line tool and [Python package](https://pypi.org/project/exonize/) for identifying and classifying coding exon duplications in annotated genomes. `exonize` identifies full exon duplications using local and global alignment methods and implements a graph-based framework to handle clusters of exons formed by repetitive duplication events.
-In addition, `exonize` categorizes the interdependence between duplicated exons (or groups of exons) across transcripts.
-For data parsing and downstream analysis, the `exonize_analysis` module is available for Python notebooks.
+`exonize` is an open-source command-line tool and [Python package](https://pypi.org/project/exonize/) for identifying and classifying coding exon duplications in annotated genomes. `exonize` identifies full exon duplications using local and global alignment methods and implements a graph-based framework to handle clusters of exons formed by repetitive duplication events. `exonize` introduces a classification schema to categorize the interdependence between duplicated exons (or groups of exons) across transcripts.
+For data parsing and downstream analysis, we introduce `exonize_analysis` a Python module within the `exonize` package.

 ## Documentation